NikhilSalv/Flask_REST_SQL_BackendaApp/README.md

 The 888Spectate API provides endpoints for managing sports, events, and selections within a sportsbook product.
 The API supports creating, retrieving, updating, and deleting these entities, ensuring consistency by automatically deactivating events and sports when all their selections or events are inactive, respectively.

+### CSRF Protection

+- CSRF Token generation with session token for 5 minutes.
+- Generate token first before making any non-GET method.
+Use "/get_csrf_token" url to get the token.
+- Use this token in request headers with POST requests.

 ### Database System

 The API uses SQLite as its persistent storage.
 The following entity relationships exist: